LaconicNetwork/loro-testnet/docs/service-provider-setup.md

 3. Update `scripts/publish-app-record.sh` with relevant endpoints (or set the environment variables).
 4. Update `package.json` fields: `"name": "@my-org-name/app-name` and `"repository": "url_to_your_fork_must_be_public"`
 5. Add the envs referenced in `.github/workflows/publish.yaml`, i.e., for `privKey` and `bondId` as Secrets in GitHub Actions.
-6. Follow [these steps](https://git.vdb.to/cerc-io/webapp-deployment-status-api#request-deployment) to request a webapp deployment
 Now, anytime a release is created, a new set of records will be published to the Laconic Registry, and eventually picked up by the `deployer`, which will target the k8s cluster that was setup.

 **Note:** to override the default webapp build process, put a file named `build-webapp.sh` in the root of the repo.